TheCase/chef-env-versioning-framework/README.md

 This framework uses Github and Travis to version your environments, roles and nodes - and automatically updates your chef server with the changes (if your server is accessible from the internet).

+\* **Not recommended for public repos due to chef server key exposure - use on private repos only!**

 Usage:

 - fork this repo